 Most people with early kidney damage do not have symptoms.
-The best way to find early kidney damage is to have a urine test called uACR once a year.
-This test checks for very small amounts of protein in the urine.
-It helps detect kidney damage at an early stage in people with diabetes.
+The best way to find early kidney damage is to have a urine test once a year.
+This test checks for very small amounts of protein in the urine called microalbuminuria.
+It helps show kidney damage at an early stage in people with diabetes.